The Biased Symptom: Choosing the Right Tool Over the Comfortable One

 The biased symptom happens when we choose a technology not because it’s the best fit, but because it’s familiar.

-• CI/CD pipelines need to be configured
+• CI/CD pipelines must be designed and maintained.

-• Data migrations become painful
+• Data migrations get painful.

 Laravel as an Example

-• Built-in migrations and modularity
+• Built-in migrations and modular structure to keep code organized.

 A Real Client Story